Their neighbour was arrested on terrorism charges. This is how the 'typical American community' reacted

 He said that Saddlebrook was safe thanks partly to a tip that had come from "the community" and that if anyone saw something, they should say something.

-And as he and the deputies continued, Maria listened, and Mickey watched her listening, wondering how she must be feeling and whether what he was about to do was a huge mistake.
+And as he and the deputies continued, Taheb listened, and Norris watched her listening, wondering how she must be feeling and whether what he was about to do was a huge mistake.

 When the deputies finished, he stood up, thanked everyone for coming and said there was one more speaker.

-"Like it or not, all of us are here in this neighbourhood together - it's like you can't choose your family," he remembered saying, and gesturing toward Maria.
+"Like it or not, all of us are here in this neighbourhood together - it's like you can't choose your family," he remembered saying, and gesturing toward Taheb.

 "Maria is here with us," he said, and people turned to look at her.
 She waved.
 Up to this point, she had not said anything publicly about what had happened.
-Now Mickey said that she wanted "to say a few words to the community," and she stood at the front of the room by the fireplace and began talking to her neighbours about her son.
+Now Norris said that she wanted "to say a few words to the community", and she stood at the front of the room by the fireplace and began talking to her neighbours about her son.

 She said he had made poor choices.